 An important amenity of this project is a pedestrian trail originating at the terminus of the primitive trail within the green space area of Block 7.
 The trail will continue north through Block 13 and will loop around Area B where it will eventually cross Hickory Street and continue along the northern edge of the redevelopment area.
 The trail will connect to the Phase 1 trail and/or sidewalk network when the trail reaches the north eastern edge of Block 12.
-The field-located trail amenity is to be roughly within a guarter-mile of any residential unit in Southwood Phase 2 and should be consistent with the County's design standards for a 'Class B type 1 primitive trail' (Figure 7).
+The field-located trail amenity is to be roughly within a quarter-mile of any residential unit in Southwood Phase 2 and should be consistent with the County's design standards for a 'Class B type 1 primitive trail' (Figure 7).
 The general location of the trail is shown in Figure 8; however, exact trail locations shall be determined by the Owner based on site conditions.
 Once the Phase 1 and Phase 2 trails are linked together, they will create a network that borders and crisscrosses the entire Southwood community.
-The network is also intended to help complete and connect to any potential future regional trails built by others in this southwestern area of the County.
+The perimeter trail will be open for public access and is intended to help complete and connect to any potential future regional trails built by others in this southwestern area of the County.